CookiezyCookiezy

 After purchase

-What the headless ZIP includes
+What the headless rollout actually uses

-• • `packages/adapters/plain-html/headless-bootstrap.js`
+• • `packages/adapters/plain-html/cookiezy-plain-adapter.js`

 • • `packages/adapters/plain-html/example.html`